-and having supplementary health insurance.
-We use indicators of these two financial decisions as dependent variables and estimate pooled probit regressions-with and without controls.
+We consider two behaviors related to financial risk-taking - owning risky assets (i.e., securities other than fixed interest securities, such as shares and variable bonds) and having supplementary health insurance.
+We use indicators of these two financial decisions as dependent variables and estimate pooled probit regressions - with and without controls.
 The results are presented in Table 4.
 For consistency, we code all dependent variables to reflect greater risk-taking behavior, implying that we estimate the probability of not insuring, for example.

 Recall that there is a negative unconditional correlation between depression and stated willingness to take financial risks (see Table 3).
-We see the same negative unconditional relationship between depression and owning risky assets; the average partial effect is -4.6 percentage points (14.6 percent difference relative to the mean).
-As with stated risk preferences, this disparity is greatly reduced once we condition on observables.
-However, it does not change sign and remains statistically significant (although economically unimportant) even after accounting for controls.
+We see the same negative unconditional relationship between depression and owning risky assets; the average partial effect is -4.6 percentage points (ppts) (14.6 percent difference relative to the mean).
+As with stated risk preferences, this disparity is greatly reduced once we condition on observables; however, it does not change sign and remains statistically significant (although economically unimportant) even after accounting for controls.
 It is therefore likely that the risk attitudes captured in people's stated risk preferences are informed by more than just their own choices regarding the purchase of risky assets.